Answers To Common Questions About Child Custody In Brevard County

 Does The Allocation Of Parenting Time Impact How Much I Pay / Receive In Child Support?

 Yes, child custody and child support are linked.
-But parenting time is just one of many factors that go into the calculation of support amounts.
+However, parenting time is just one of many factors that contribute to the calculation of support amounts.
 The best strategy is to focus on parenting time allocation first, then work out what it will mean for child support.

 Get Your Questions Answered During An Initial Consultation

-If you have additional custody questions for Ms. Abbott, contact our firm to schedule your initial consultation.
-Call our office in Satellite Beach at 321-253-2275, or fill out our online contact form.
+If you have additional custody questions for Ms. Abbott, contact her firm to schedule your initial consultation.
+Call her office in Satellite Beach at 321-966-4375, or fill out the online contact form.
+Ms. Abbott represents parents across Brevard, Duval, Broward, Miami-Dade and Fort St. Lucie counties.